How to Keep A Conversation Going? | Complete Guide

 how to keep conversation going on

-#8 Acknowledge with Humor
+#8 Acknowledge awkward silence with humor

 A lighthearted touch can bridge the gap.
 “Sometimes these conversations take unexpected turns; that’s okay, right?
 Maybe we can circle back to that later?”.
 This acknowledges the silence and assures them it’s not a big deal.